merlian2/govwifi-terraform/README-new-environment.md

 - rds/database_name/credentials/dbInstanceIdentifier

 #### Add DKIM Authentication
-Ensure you are in the eu-west-1 region (Ireland) and follow the instructions here(https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-easy-setup-domain.html) to verify your new subdomain (e.g. staging.wifi.service.gov.uk)
+Ensure you are in the eu-west-1 region (Ireland) and follow the instructions here(https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-authentication-dkim-easy-setup-domain.html) to verify your new subdomain (e.g. development.wifi.service.gov.uk)

 #### Activate SES Rulesets
 The SES ruleset must be manually activated.